MicrosoftDocs/architecture-center/docs/example-scenario/networking/deploy-ibm-maximo-application-suite-content.md

 ### Network

 With OpenShift, we use the default container network interface (CNI) provider of OpenShift's software-defined networking (SDN).
 For more information about the default OpenShift CNI, see [Cluster Network Operator in OpenShift Container Platform](https://docs.openshift.com/container-platform/4.8/networking/cluster-network-operator.html).
-You must size your network for the number of OpenShift control and worker nodes that you need, as well as any additional requirements, such as databases and storage accounts.
+You must size your network for the number of OpenShift control and worker nodes that you need, as well as any other requirements, such as databases and storage accounts.

 For a standard MAS production installation, we recommend a virtual network with a /24 of address space.
 The virtual network has three or four subnets (for Bastion).
 For OpenShift, the subnet for the worker nodes has a CIDR prefix of /25, and the control nodes have a prefix of /27.
 A subnet for endpoints and an optional external database server should have a prefix of /27.
 If you're deploying the optional Azure Bastion, you'll need a subnet named AzureBastionSubnet with a prefix of /26.
 For more information about the requirements for Azure Bastion, see [Architecture](/azure/bastion/bastion-overview#architecture).

-If you're short on IP addresses, you can implement a highly available configuration with a minimum prefix of /27 for subnet of control nodes and /27 for the subnet of worker nodes.
+If you're short on IP addresses, you can implement a highly available configuration with a minimum prefix of /27 for the subnet of control nodes and /27 for the subnet of worker nodes.

 If you want to use a different CNI, size your networks accordingly.
 MAS with some standard applications deploys over 800 Pods, which likely requires a CIDR prefix of /21 or larger.

 ### Database specifics

 Various components of MAS use MongoDB as a metadata store.
 The default guidance is to deploy MongoDB Community Edition inside of the cluster.
-If you deploy it by using that method, ensure that you have in place a proper proper procedure for backing up and restoring the database.
+If you deploy it by using that method, ensure that you have in place a proper procedure for backing up and restoring the database.
 Consider using MongoDB Atlas on Azure, because it provides you with an externalized store, backups, scaling, and more.
-Azure does not currently support using MongoDB APIs with Azure Cosmos DB.
+Azure doesn't currently support using MongoDB APIs with Azure Cosmos DB.

-If you deploy IoT services, you are required to also provide a Kafka endpoint.
+If you deploy IoT services, you're required to also provide a Kafka endpoint.
 The default guidance is to use Strimzi to deploy Kafka inside the OpenShift cluster.
 During a disaster recovery, data inside Strimzi will most likely be lost.
 If data loss within Kafka is unacceptable, you should consider using Confluent Kafka on Azure.
 Currently, Azure EventHubs with Kafka endpoints aren't supported.

 MAS comes packed with many databases inside its pods, and those databases retain their states on the file system that's provided for MAS.
 We recommend using a zone-redundant storage mechanism to retain the states outside of your clusters to be able to absorb zone failures.
 Our recommended pattern is to use Azure File Storage with the following configurations: